Skip to content

 $ cp ddtrace.conf.sample ddtrace.conf

-## After copying the file, enter vim editing mode and uncomment the inputs
+## After copying the file, vim enters edit mode and uncomment the inputs.

-## Example: ddtrace Tags-related comments can be enabled as needed, adding business or other related tags
+## Example: ddtrace tags-related comments can be enabled as needed, adding business or other related labels.

 $ vim ddtrace.conf